Access Working Capital Through the Money Owed to Your Business

 AR financing can be easier to obtain than a bank loan or other types of financing, especially for a small company that doesn't have a long track record in business.
 Because repayment of the loan depends on when your clients pay their invoices, their credit-worthiness may be more important to the financier than your business's when you apply for financing.
 But the overall health of your company is important, too.
 Here are some tips to help you qualify.

-You're most likely to get approved (and get more favorable terms) if the invoices you're borrowing against are from steady customers with good credit and a solid track record of paying their bills.
+- Send good invoices from good clients - You're most likely to get approved (and get more favorable terms) if the invoices you're borrowing against are from steady customers with good credit and a solid track record of paying their bills.
 If you can count any major corporations among your clients, that's even better.
 "It's a [better] risk if you're selling to Sears or other big names, compared to small or medium-size companies," says Atkinson of the CFA.

-Older invoices (60 or 90 days past due) are perceived to be riskier because they are less likely to be paid off.
+- Make sure the invoices are not too old - Older invoices (60 or 90 days past due) are perceived to be riskier because they are less likely to be paid off.
 Many AR financing companies will charge higher interest rates for older invoices, or not finance them at all if they're more than 90 days old.

-While the quality of your invoices is of utmost importance to an AR financing company, the general health of your business will also affect your chances of getting approved.
+- Assemble your financial information - While the quality of your invoices is of utmost importance to an AR financing company, the general health of your business will also affect your chances of getting approved.
 "The financing company will want to see it's a good long-term bet," says Atkinson, so you'll need to present a few years of financial statements for your business.

-Like financial statements, these show how viable your business is in general.
+- Check your tax returns - Like financial statements, these show how viable your business is in general.
 They're also important, says Atkinson, because lenders want to check if there's a lien on receivables to make sure they'll get their money.
 The government always claims first priority.
 AR financiers don't want to lend to a company that owes taxes.

 Tim Atkinson directs membership, education and chapter support for the Commercial Finance Association.
 Read on for his tips on how accounts receivable financing can help your business thrive.